Celystik-Labs/celystikhub-solidity-contracts/README.md

+To do
+Op test net deployemnt
+frontend integration scripts

 # Celystik Hub Smart Contracts

 This repository contains the smart contracts for the Celystik Hub platform, a decentralized ecosystem for managing Innovation Units (IUs), project staking, and emissions distribution.